Day 4 of 2022 Colorado Trip, Mount Sherman from Iowa Gulch

 A constant sight to the west.

-After leaving the trailhead, the trail crossed some creeks, and wasn’t very well marked afterwards (but it didn’t hurt getting lost in the bushes though).
+After leaving the trailhead, the trail went on a short descent before crossing some creeks, and wasn’t very well marked afterwards (but it didn’t hurt getting lost in the bushes as long as one was general heading was right).
 After that, it went on fields of screes, and proper 14er experience began.

 • Trail